Are Healthcare Costs Tax Deductible?

 There’s a very long list of medical expenses you can deduct from your taxes.
 Fortunately, there’s an easy way to find out what’s on the list.
 Just go to IRS Publication 502 (we can’t recommend enough bookmarking this link as you prepare your tax return this year.)

 And remember, if you pay for one or more of these expenses without a full or partial contribution (or a discount) from your health insurance, it does not necessarily mean it was an unreimbursed expense.
-Oftentimes, it can mean you were required to hit a specific copay before your health insurance kicked in their portion of the cost.
+Oftentimes, it can mean you were required to hit a specific dollar amount before your health insurance kicked in its portion of payment.

 This partial list is from IRS Publication 502: